-"NO LIVESTOCK ALLOWED. $100 fine for violation" The workmen knew enough about this new rule to tell us that this campground was off-limits to livestock because it was now a designated handicap use area and we could ride across the newly paved parking lot but could not camp or hold our animals in the area.
+In the fall of 1990, several horsemen (all of whom would later become members of the BCH of NM) planned to camp at the Holy Ghost Campground, a popular entry into the Pecos Wilderness of northern New Mexico.
+Fully loaded with horses, mules, the usual gear and enough food for a month, we arrived just as US Forest Service (USFS) workmen began pounding a sign at the entrance of the small parking lot.
+The sign declared "NO LIVESTOCK ALLOWED. $100 fine for violation."
+The workers knew enough about this new rule to tell us that this campground was off-limits to livestock because it was now a designated handicap use area; we were allowed to ride across the newly paved parking lot, but could not camp or hold our animals in the area.
 We packed up and moved to Jack's Creek horse camp at a higher elevation.
-We were probably the last horsemen to use Jack's Creek because the following week it too was closed.
-The area is usually closed after the hunting season since it is an Elk wintering ground.
-When local newspapers informed us about a possible permanent closure of the Jack's Creek Trail head by the EPA due to mine tailing contamination, we were alarmed and unable to get good information from the USFS at Pecos.
+We were probably the last horsemen to use Jack's Creek--the following week it too was closed.
+The area is usually closed after the hunting season since it is an elk wintering ground.
+When local newspapers informed us about a possible permanent closure of the Jack's Creek trail head by the Environmental Protection Administration (EPA) due to mine tailing contamination, we were alarmed and unable to get good information from the USFS at Pecos.

-as an organization continued with the formation of additional chapters in Montana.
+as an organization continued with the development of additional chapters in Montana.
 In 1977, The Back Country Horsemen of Washington was incorporated and established an informal liaison with the Montana and the Idaho Back Country Horsemen.

 In 1981, a California organization known as the High Sierra Stock Users was formed and after several years of of discussion the four groups decided to merge.
 They would collectively call themselves the Back Country Horsemen of America.